 - Assembly of Delegates: formed of the presidents of the national associations, it meets every three years to elect the Executive Board.

 - Executive Board: formed of 8 to 10 volunteers of different nationalities, it has the task of coordinating, leading and managing the AIC network, in accordance with the objectives set by the Assembly of Delegates.

 - International Secretariat: supports the Executive Board in carrying out its mission.

 The Assembly brings together the full-rights and associate members, and has full authority to carry out AIC’s mission.

-It meets every two years to elect the President and the other members of the Executive Board.
+It meets every three years to elect the President and the other members of the Executive Board.

 It defines the strategies for the future, called Priority Lines of Action.

-Formed of 8 to 10 volunteers of different nationalities elected by the Delegates’ Assembly for a two-year mandate.
+Formed of 8 to 10 volunteers of different nationalities elected by the Delegates’ Assembly for a three-year mandate.
 A number of permanent invited members attend their meetings.

 Their overall objective is to support AIC volunteers in their work with people most in need.

 - Informing via internal and external communications about our actions and the way we work, in accordance with the Vincentian charism.